greyxp1/helium-flake/README.md

 ## Credits

-- Most of the original flake, package, NixOS module, and Home Manager module code is from [ntgn's helium-flake](https://gitlab.com/ntgn/helium-flake).
+- A big chunk of the code is from [ntgn's helium-flake](https://gitlab.com/ntgn/helium-flake).
 - This fork contains my changes on top of their work.